-Barrier Reef Marine Park Authority (GBRMPA) and possibly other research agencies2.
-They are one component of GBRMPA's Coral Bleaching Risk and Impact Assessment Plan which provides a framework for decisions, actions and responses to bleaching events (GBRMPA 2013).
+Aerial surveys are conducted using fixed, high-wing aeroplanes or helicopters at low altitude (approximately 150m/500ft).
+They are generally carried out in partnership with the Reef Authority and possibly other research agencies2.
+They are one component of the Reef Authority's Coral Bleaching Risk and Impact Assessment Plan which provides a framework for decisions, actions and responses to bleaching events (GBRMPA 2013).
 According to the plan, when response levels 2 or 3 (Fig 1) have been reached, a two-tiered reef assessment is triggered.